Nature of Electricity

 Types of Current

-There are only two types of electrical current, direct current and alternating current.
+There are only two types of electrical current, direct electric current and alternating current.

 Conventional Direction of Alternating Current